awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.DeleteNode.md

 ## Using the AWS CLI<a name="Clusters.DeleteNode.CLI"></a>

-1. Identify the IDs of the nodes you want to remove\.
+1. Identify the IDs of the nodes that you want to remove\.
 For more information, see [Viewing a Cluster's Details](Clusters.ViewDetails.md)\.

 1. Use the `modify-cache-cluster` CLI operation with a list of the nodes to remove, as in the following example\.

    To remove nodes from a cluster using the command\-line interface, use the command `modify-cache-cluster` with the following parameters:
-   + `--cache-cluster-id` The ID of the cache cluster you want to remove nodes from\.
+   + `--cache-cluster-id` The ID of the cache cluster that you want to remove nodes from\.
-   + `--num-cache-nodes` The `--num-cache-nodes` parameter specifies the number of nodes you want in this cluster after the modification is applied\.
+   + `--num-cache-nodes` The `--num-cache-nodes` parameter specifies the number of nodes that you want in this cluster after the modification is applied\.
-   + `--cache-node-ids-to-remove` A list of node IDs you want removed from this cluster\.
+   + `--cache-node-ids-to-remove` A list of node IDs that you want removed from this cluster\.
    + `--apply-immediately` or `--no-apply-immediately` Specifies whether to remove these nodes immediately or at the next maintenance window\.
-   + `--region` Specifies the region of the cluster you want to remove nodes from\.
+   + `--region` Specifies the AWS Region of the cluster that you want to remove nodes from\.

    The following example immediately removes node 0001 from the cluster my\-cluster\.